-In line with the evolving banking technologies and digital landscape, management has recognized the need for greater focus on anti-fraud capabilities of the Group.
-As such the bank invests in advanced systems and controls for the prevention of frauds perpetrated against the bank and its customers.
+In line with the evolving banking technologies and digital landscape, Management has recognized the need for greater focus on antifraud capabilities of the Group.
+As such the Group invests in advanced systems and controls for the prevention of frauds perpetrated against the Group and its customers.
 The Group has increased monitoring and enhanced detective controls to manage fraud risks, which arise from new technologies and new methods of banking.

-The Group has a specialised team which focuses on investigation of fraud attempts against the bank, spreading fraud awareness to stakeholders, identification and mitigation of fraud risks.
+The Group has a specialized team which focuses on investigation of fraud attempts against the Group, spreading fraud awareness to stakeholders, identification and mitigation of fraud risks.